5 Simple tips to help you lose weight

 1. Shop with a shopping list.
 Those who shop with a shopping list weigh less than those who don’t.
 If you have a list when you go to the supermarket, then you are less likely to impulse buy foods that are emotionally appealing such as chocolate, ice cream and chips.
 It also means that you have planned your dietary week ahead and that makes all the difference.
 Knowing what you are going to cook and eat for the week means regular meals and less temptation for take away food which is often high in sugar, fat and sodium.

 2. Get a Dog.
 Those who own a dog need to walk the dog, increasing their physical activity levels which burns more calories.
 Apart from helping to maintain a healthy weight, exercise helps to improve mental health by the release of hormones that make us feel good.
 Vitamin D you get from the sun has also been shown to improve mental health as well as assisting in the uptake of calcium which is important for good bone health.
-Plus, you will feel loved with a wagging tail and a smiling face to greet you every morning.
+Plus, you will feel loved with a wagging tail and a smiling face to greet you every time you walk through the door.

 3. Control Your Portions.
 The size of our plates has increased markedly over the past 100 years to the point where we are eating way more than we should be.
 It’s easy to be tempted by a larger meal when it’s offered for only 50 cents more.
 This is when you need to stop and think about your waist line and the actual cost to your health of a larger meal rather than just the monetary value.
 Our portions at home are also often too large and in the incorrect ratios.
 Many of us eat too much meat so try these ratios for your main meal of the day; 50% vegetables, 25% grains or starchy vegetables and 25% protein.